 Getting a DUI can bring severe consequences to your life, but it doesn't compare to the potential punishment of a second DUI.
 Besides having a criminal record that will last for life, you may be looking at serious jail time.
 If you are facing a 2nd DUI you will need legal advice from an aggressive criminal defense attorney in your area.

-Despite various awareness campaigns, warnings, and strict penalties for driving under the influence, it remains to be a fairly common offense across the US.
+Despite various awareness campaigns, warnings, and strict penalties for driving under the influence, it remains a fairly common offense across the US.
 About 27,000 people were apprehended by the police in 2017 alone, for driving under the influence.
 Many choose to get behind the wheel when they’re not physically and mentally fit due to alcohol and other substances, hoping they will avoid getting caught.

 The outcomes are rarely pretty.
 In 2015, more than 300 people died because of car crashes caused by either of the drivers’ alcohol impairment.
 Though with stricter laws and more vigilance, the number of DUI-related deaths has gone down during the decade, the problem remains persistent.